 That’s exactly how I would describe the online platforms to a person who had never heard of it or experienced it first-hand.
 There is so much good, but there’s also a ton of bad, it all depends on where you put your hands while you dig and what your fingers touch.
 Literally.

 I’m one of the many guilty ones who also goes digging to see what I may stumble upon on a daily basis and while sometimes I hate the way the online space makes me feel, most days I can’t imagine my life without it.
-That’s probably an awful thing, but it’s the truth and it’s the truth I’m awake to.
+That’s probably an awful thing to admit, but it’s the truth and it’s the truth I’m awake to.
 The online world in all its forms creeps into everything I do.
 It has the power to shift narratives, ideas, positions.
 With it, we cancel our targets and put the next shiny item up on display on an altar until we are over them too.
 It influences and questions our perspectives.
-It judges us more than we judge ourselves in real time.
-It has so much power and yet it’s so much power we give away freely.
+Often, it judges us more than we judge ourselves in real time.
+Truthfully, it has so much power, and yet it’s so much power we give away freely.

 A couple of months ago, I came to the realisation that something about me had definitely changed.
 It was my fashion sense and personal style.

 ‘Safe’.
 That’s exactly how I would describe my outfit choices before the gradual change.
 I was more of a t-shirt/leggings kind of girl.
 I thrived in the simple and comfortable without much space for experimentation.

 My worst nightmare used to be choosing outfits for the next day as I never knew what I wanted to wear.
 I’d find myself staring at my wardrobe for way longer than I’d love to admit only to end up picking the exact same styles in different shades.
 I mean, it’s not that hard to match black with black after all, right?